SC2-ND-bot/The-PPPP-Bot/README.md

 ## Installation and Testing

-First, you must install [Starcraft II: Wings of Liberty](https://www.battle.net/download/getInstallerForGame?gameProgram=STARCRAFT_2).
+First, you must install [Starcraft II: Wings of Liberty](https://www.battle.net/download/getInstallerForGame?gameProgram=STARCRAFT_2) manually through this download.

-You must also have **Python 3.7** or newer.
+You must also have [Python 3.7](https://www.python.org/downloads/release/python-381/) or newer.

 Then, you can install all other dependencies by running `make install`.